-Q: How can we improve the alignment of the country's ICT and digitalisation expertise, initiatives and investments?

-1. The current approaches which support the establishment of dedicated centres of excellence in academic institutions is positive

-2. There needs to be a greater focus on applied research and the linking of successful application to funding outcomes

-3. There needs to be a development of the Innovation Voucher system so that larger vouchers are available without having to engage in an innovation partnership

-4. Support needs to be provided for digitisation audits where enterprises be provided with a report as t their opportunities for digitisation and a pathway to its implementation and an assessment of the business benefits which would accrue.
+- 3.3 How can we improve the alignment of the country's ICT and digitalisation expertise, initiatives and investments? - 1.
+The current approaches which support the establishment of dedicated centres of excellence in academic institutions is positive; - 2.
+There needs to be a greater focus on applied research and the linking of successful application to funding outcomes; - 3.
+There needs to be a review of the Innovation Voucher system so that larger vouchers are available without having to engage in an innovation partnership; - 4.
+Support needs to be provided for digitisation audits where enterprises are provided with an assessment report as to their opportunities for digitisation and a pathway to its implementation and an assessment of the business benefits which would accrue.

+4 Green Transition for Enterprise

-We would like to hear from stakeholders about their experiences and suggestions for what more can be done to support green transformation in Irish enterprise.
-Some questions stakeholders might consider are:
+In response to the following question: 'We would like to hear from stakeholders about their experiences and suggestions for what more can be done to support green transformation in Irish enterprise.
+Some questions stakeholders might consider are:'

-Q: What opportunities can you see as arising from Green Transformation for your sector or region?
+4.1 What opportunities can you see as arising from Green Transformation for your sector or region?

-- 1. The opportunities are many
+The opportunities are many, with a selection provided below:

-- a.
-Renewable energy

-- b.
-Marine energy

-- c.
-Autonomous vehicle development

-- d.
-Sustainable construction

-- e.
-Energy efficiency and the associated goods and services

-- f.
-The circular economy including but not limited to the Lisheen project

-- g.
-Agri-innovation and agri-technology to reduce GHG emissions

-- h.
-District heating developments

-Q: What challenges exist for enterprises trying to reduce emissions or introduce sustainable practices?

-1. A knowledge gap - knowing what to do.
+- Renewable energy including jobs in research, design, manufacturing, construction, operations and maintenance - Marine energy - Autonomous vehicle development (on road and in-air) - Sustainable construction - Energy efficiency and the associated goods and services - The circular economy including but not limited to activities the National BioEconomy campus at Lisheen - Agri-innovation and agri-technology to reduce GHG emissions - District heating developments - 4.2 What challenges exist for enterprises trying to reduce emissions or introduce sustainable practices? - a) A knowledge gap knowing what to do.
 Access to sustainability audits need to be improved.
-There is also, however, a general lack of knowledge in the economy about what is possible.

-2. Time involved in the return on investment

-- 3. Disruption to present processes - 4.
-Fear of loss of business during transition

-5. Fear of negative impacts on business bottom-line especially where there is lack of knowledge of what is possible, what is involved and costs and returns

-6. Time availability in small enterprises to give to the exercise when keeping the business running is the principal priority

-Q: How could government or enterprise agencies assist you in meeting those challenges?

-1. Greater opportunities for tailored solutions with pathways to implementation.
-Some of this exists but not enough

-- 2. Financial incentives to aid the transition - 3.
-Grant aid for the provision of new equipment where needed - 4.
-Mentoring during the transition process with a solution focussed approach - 5.
-Development of peer learning networks for innovative solutions in this area
+There is also, however, a general lack of knowledge in the economy about what is possible. - b) Time involved for a return on investment - c) Disruption to present processes - d) Fear of loss of business during transition - e) Fear of negative impacts on business bottom-line especially where there is lack of knowledge of what is possible, what is involved and costs Vs returns - f) Time availability in small enterprises to give to the exercise when keeping the business running is the principal priority - 4.3 How could government or enterprise agencies assist you in meeting those challenges? - 1.
+Greater opportunities for tailored solutions with pathways to implementation.
+Some of this exists but not enough; - 2.
+Financial incentives to aid the transition; - 3.
+Grant aid for the provision of new equipment where needed; - 4.
+Mentoring during the transition process with a solution focussed approach; - 5.
+Development of peer learning networks for innovative solutions in this area.

+5 Innovation Diffusion

-It is hoped that this S3 consultation will provide further, contemporary insight into the challenges facing Ireland for innovation diffusion, and we would like to hear from stakeholders about their experiences and suggestions for how we can improve the system.
+In response to the following question: It is hoped that this S3 consultation will provide further, contemporary insight into the challenges facing Ireland for innovation diffusion, and we would like to hear from stakeholders about their experiences and suggestions for how we can improve the system.
 Some questions stakeholders might consider are: